adri188/School_District_Analysis/README.md

 ### Scores by school type

+There is virtually no change on the results grouped by Type.

 * Initial Analysis

 ![SchoolType1](Resources/SchoolType1.png)

 * Updated Analysis

 ![SchoolType2](Resources/SchoolType2.png)

 ## Summary:

-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+After reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs,  here are some of the slight changes:

+* District % Overall Passing Result is 64.9% compared to 65.2%.
-* % Overall Passing Students at THS is 0.03% lower than initial analysis
+* THS % Overall Passing is ~0.03% lower than initial result, but still leaves them in same rank, being number  2 in the district.
-*

-A high-level snapshot of the district's key metrics, presented in a table format An overview of the key metrics for each school, presented in a table format Tables presenting each of the following metrics:
-Top 5 and bottom 5 performing schools, based on the overall passing rate The average math score received by students in each grade level at each school The average reading score received by students in each grade level at each school School performance based on the budget per student School performance based on the school size
-School performance based on the type of school
+* THS Scores are affected.
+Avg Reading Score is slightly higher, from 83.85% to 83.90% and the rest of metrics decreased about 0.015 to 0.03 compared to original result.
+* Slight reduction ~0.01 on % overall passing and % reading on spending range per student  of 631-645